celestiaorg/docs/docs/developers/wordle-types.md

 ignite scaffold map guess word submitter count --no-message
 ```

-Here, you are also storing `count` to count how many guesses
+Here, we are also storing `count` to count how many guesses
 this address submitted.